 Mexican American Immigration, and Discrimination, Begins

 The story of Latino-American discrimination largely begins in 1848, when the United States won the Mexican-American War.
 The Treaty of Guadalupe Hidalgo, which marked the war’s end, granted 55 percent of Mexican territory to the United States.
 With that land came new citizens.
-The Mexicans who decided to stay in what was now U.S. territory were granted citizenship and the country gained a considerable Mexican-American population.
+The Mexicans who stayed in what was now U.S. territory were granted citizenship and the country gained a considerable Mexican-American population.

 As the 19th century wore on, political events in Mexico made emigration to the United States popular.
 This was welcome news to American employers like the Southern Pacific Railroad, which desperately needed cheap labor to help build new tracks.
 The railroad and other companies flouted existing immigration laws that banned importing contracted labor and sent recruiters into Mexico to convince Mexicans to emigrate.